Homemade Pug Food

 An X-ray to check out a back problem revealed that one of our first pugs, Tessa, had what veterinarians call a calcium oxalate urolith.
 In other words, a bladder stone.

 Surgical removal was required, as was taking steps to prevent more from forming (they are highly recurrent).
-The way to prevent them from recurring is by controling what goes into the pug.
-If you don't provide the minerals that cause them to form, no more stones.
+The way to prevent them from recurring, we were told, is by controling what goes into the pug.

 Easier said than done, we found out.